ES-DOC/esdoc-errata-client/docs/update.rst

 Update an issue
 ===============

-Once an issue is created, it will be subject to some changes, whether it regards the content of the issue (description for instance), its status or the list of affected datasets.
-The update of an issue is a key part of the issue life-cycle.
+Once an issue is created, it inevitably will be subject to some changes, whether it regards the content of the issue (description for instance), its status or the list of affected datasets.

 Requirements
 ************

-Updating an issue on the ES-DOC Errata server requires to modify the corresponding issue template or list of affected datasets.
+Updating an issue on the ES-DOC Errata server requires modifying the corresponding issue template or list of affected datasets on local files.
 In case of those files have been locally removed or compromised, users can easily retrieve fresh copies from the ES-DOC Errata server using the :ref:`retrieve` subcommand.
 The new issue JSON file is still constrained and validated against a new JSON schema.
-In fact, to guarantee the issue quality some attributes cannot be changed.
+In fact, to guarantee the issue quality some attributes are immutable.

 +-------------------+-----------------------------------------------+
 | Field             | Requirement                                   |